Safety management: A multi-level control problem

 Place, publisher, year, edition, pages

-Control structures, Modelling safety, Nuclear power, Safety management
+Safety management, Control structures, Modelling safety, Methods and tools, Nuclear power

 Engineering and Technology